 Annual Revenue

-Insurers use your annual turnover as a key pricing factor.
-Higher revenue means more vehicles through your workshop and greater exposure.
-A sole trader doing $100K turnover will pay less than a busy multi-bay workshop doing $1M+.
+Insurers use your annual turnover as a core pricing input.
+Higher revenue means more vehicles flowing through your workshop and greater aggregate exposure.
+A sole trader earning $100K will pay less than a busy multi-hoist operation doing $1.5M+.

 👷